Rational coordination with no communication or conventions: Pure win-lose coordination games

 If there is a player-renaming between two \WLC games, the games are essentially the same, the only difference being the ordering of the players. \techrep{Furthermore, the game graph of $G'$ is simply obtained by permuting the columns of the game graph of $G$. }

 \techrep{ \begin{example} Consider the following \WLC games:

 A permutation $\beta$, which swaps 1 and 2, is a player-renaming between $G$ and $G'$. \end{example} }

 \begin{definition} Consider \WLC games $G$ and $G'$.
 A pair $(\beta,\pi)$ is a \defstyle{full renaming} between $G$ and $G'$ if there is a \WLC game $G''$ such that $\beta$ is a player-renaming between $G$ and $G''$ and $\pi$ is a choice-renaming between $G''$ and $G'$.
-If $G=G'$, we say that $(\beta,\pi)$ is a \defstyle{full renaming of $G$}.
+If $G$ and $G'$ have the same domain $A$, we say that $(\beta,\pi)$ is a \defstyle{full renaming of $G$}.
 We say that choices $c\in C_i$ and $c'\in C_j$ in the same game are \defstyle{structurally equivalent}, denoted by $c\sim c'$, if there is a full renaming $(\beta,\pi)$ of $G$ such that $\beta(i)=j$ and $\pi(c)=c'$.
 It is quite easy to see that $\sim$ is an equivalence relation on the set $A$ of all choices.
 We denote the equivalence class of a choice $c$ by $[c]$. \end{definition}

-\techrep{ We also make the following observations: \begin{itemize}[leftmargin=*] \item If $c\simeq_i c'$ for some $i$, then also $c\sim c'$. \item Suppose that there is a tuple $G_1,\dots,G_n$ of \WLC games such that for any $i$ there is either a choice-renaming or a player-renaming between $G_i$ and $G_{i+1}$.
+\techrep{ We also make the following observations: \begin{itemize}[leftmargin=*] \item If $c\simeq_i c'$ for some $i$, then also $c\sim c'$. \item Suppose that there is a sequence $G_1,\dots,G_n$ of \WLC games such that for every $i$ there is either a choice-renaming or a player-renaming between $G_i$ and $G_{i+1}$.
 Then it is easy to show that there is a full renaming from $G_1$ to $G_n$. \end{itemize} }

-\begin{example} Consider a \WLC game of the form $G(1\times 2 + 2\times 1)$.
+\begin{example} Consider a \WLC game of the form $G(1\times 2 + 2\times 1)$: